Property information (Section 7)

 The Land and Business (Sale and Conveyancing) Act 1994 and the Land and Business (Sale and Conveyancing) Regulations 2010 to provide consumer protection for people purchasing property in South Australia.
 Sections 7 and 8 of this Act specify that a statement of government interests, one of which is the EPA, on the required form (Form 1 or 2), is to be provided by the vendor or their agent to a prospective purchaser prior to settlement of the land or small business.

 Upon receiving an application, the Section 7 team provides the EPA Statement which forms part of the Form 1 or 2 Contract for Sale.
-The EPA Statement answers 37 questions relating to information which the organisation holds in relation to the land including charges and/or encumbrances on the land, licences and exemptions both current and historical as well as various site contamination records.
-Relevant information can be obtained by contacting the public register.
+The EPA Statement answers 33 questions relating to information which the organisation holds in relation to the land including charges and/or encumbrances on the land, licences and exemptions both current and historical as well as various site contamination records.
+Relevant information can be obtained by checking the Public Register.

 To order an EPA Statement submit your request in writing and include the current Certificate of Title reference details, along with a return postal or email address to: